raymusvibe/statement-processor/README.md

 # Rabobank Statement Validator

 The Rabobank statement validator provides an API to validate statements records in CSV and XML format.
-The validation results are returned in JSON or CSV format through the two API endpoints available.
+The validation results are returned in JSON or CSV format through the two API endpoints.

 # Requirements